matomo-org/matomo-sdk-ios/CONTRIBUTING.md

 # How can I contribute?

 Welcome!
 We are very happy to have you here.
-There are always to many things to do and not enough volunteers to help.
+There are always too many things to do and not enough volunteers to help.
 So please join!
 This document collect things we need help with and act as a guideline.

 ## Reporting bugs

 Did you find a bug?
 Bummer!
 Please help us find the reason and fix them.

 * Search on GitHub under [Issues](https://github.com/piwik/piwik-sdk-ios/issues) if it was already reported.
 Maybe you can add information to it?
-* If you're unable to fina an open issue adressing the problem, please [open a new one](https://github.com/piwik/piwik-sdk-ios/issues/new).
-Please explain your problem and include as much details as you can as they might help the maintainers to reproduce it:
+* If you're unable to find an open issue addressing the problem, please [open a new one](https://github.com/piwik/piwik-sdk-ios/issues/new).
+Please explain your problem and include as much detail as you can as they might help the maintainers to reproduce it:
   * A clear and descriptive title.
   * Describe your issue and add exact steps to reproduce the issue.
 You found a crash?
-Please attach a symbolicated crashreport.
+Please attach a symbolicated crash report.
   * If possible add a few lines of code or possibly even an example project.

 ## Discussing